dgerabagi/aiascent-dev/flattened_repo.md

 #### A56.
 V2V Academy - Practical Exercises Plan
 - **Description:** Outlines the plan for the practical exercises within the V2V Academy, centered on the project of incrementally building a fully functional, AI-powered interactive report viewer.
 - **Tags:** v2v, curriculum, exercises, project-based learning, report viewer, rag

+#### A63.
+V2V Academy - Lesson 1.2 - The Philosophy of V2V
+- **Description:** The detailed content for Lesson 1.2 of the V2V Academy, "The Philosophy of V2V," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
+- **Tags:** v2v, curriculum, lesson plan, philosophy, interactive learning, persona

+#### A64.
+V2V Academy - Lesson 1.3 - The Citizen Architect
+- **Description:** The detailed content for Lesson 1.3 of the V2V Academy, "The Citizen Architect," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
+- **Tags:** v2v, curriculum, lesson plan, citizen architect, interactive learning, persona

 ### IV.
 Technical Implementation & Guides